 - 6.1.
 All OAT academies want children to feel confident and curious and to behave compassionately to those around them.
 These qualities should be nurtured and modelled by all staff.
-Staff can reinforce the behaviour curriculum in every interaction they have with children by: - Modelling what positive relationships look like, in their interactions with all members of the academy community - Acknowledging and praising behaviour that meets the expected standard - Giving children clear reminders about what the consequences of their actions will be if they don't meet behavioural expectations - Being clear and consistent in the use of sanctions - 6.2.
-Children will also be taught explicitly and regularly about behaviour through: PSHE, lessons, SMSC, assemblies, Votes for Schools. - 6.3.
-Any children who join mid-term will be given information about the academy behaviour system and their understanding of this will be monitored by their class teacher,
+Staff can reinforce the behaviour curriculum in every interaction they have with children by: - Modelling what positive relationships look like, in their interactions with all members of the academy community - Acknowledging and praising behaviour that meets the expected standard - Giving children clear reminders about what the consequences of their actions will be if they don't meet behavioural expectations - Being clear and consistent in the use of sanctions

+- 6.2.
+Children will also be taught explicitly and regularly about behaviour through: curriculum e.g., PSHE, citizenship education, SMSC, assemblies, form time and Votes for Schools - 6.3.
+Any children who join mid-term will be given information about the academy behaviour system and their understanding of this will be monitored by Class Teacher.